FAFSA Guide

 Let’s start with the basics: FAFSA stands for Free Application for Federal Student Aid and must be submitted every year a student hopes to receive federal financial aid.
 Many states and schools also require FAFSA information for their funding and scholarships.

 The form is available online at Studentaid.gov/h/apply-for-aid/fafsa .
 You can also print out the application and mail it in.
 The form asks questions about the income and finances of the student (and spouse if married) and the student’s parents, plus questions about the student’s education plans.
-According to StudentAid.gov, it takes most people less than an hour to fill out the FAFSA form.
+According to StudentAid.gov, it takes most people an hour or two to fill out the FAFSA form.

-For the upcoming academic year (2024-25), you can submit the form in December 2023.
+For the next academic year (2025-26), the form will be released to some students on October 1, 2024.
+All students will have access on or before December 1, 2024.
 Generally, the federal deadline is June 30 (before the academic year starts), but states and schools may have earlier deadlines.
 Also, keep in mind that funding is limited and often given out on a first-come, first-served basis.

 Want to Learn More?